 To me, a record-setting Eagle class is proof that Scouting remains alive and well as we settle into the movement’s second century.
-And it represents the nationwide impact of nearly 58,000 young men who know what honor, loyalty, and hard work really mean.
-Not to mention nearly 58,000 Eagle service projects that improved countless communities.
+And it represents the nationwide impact of more than 58,000 young men who know what honor, loyalty, and hard work really mean.
+Not to mention more than 58,000 Eagle service projects that improved countless communities.
 The way I see it, the world could use a few more Eagle Scouts.

 So here’s to 2012’s Eagle Scouts — and to 2013’s, 2014’s, and so on.
 Let’s keep that number growing.